The Blue Bird Circle Clinic and Research

 The Blue Bird Circle Clinical Research Center’s mission is to bring ever-advancing therapies to its patients.
 The Center supports cutting-edge research in neurology, and enhances the larger effort to build a clinical research support structure that will advance care to the next level and make a difference in the lives of children affected by neurological disorders.

 The Center capitalizes on the remarkable scientific discoveries being made in childhood neurologic diseases and serves as the clinical research arm of the Jan and Dan Duncan Neurological Research Institute at Texas Children’s Hospital, as well as for The Blue Bird Circle Developmental Neurogenetics Lab and The Blue Bird Circle Rett Center, developing the treatments and cures of tomorrow.
+Currently, there are over 100 active research protocols in pediatric neurology.
+Included in this are clinical therapeutic trials, patient registries, rare diseases research, Biomarker/Genetic studies and National Institute of Health research grants.

 Developmental Neurogentics Laboratory